TheRealGI/BTTV-Analytics-Tracker/README.md

 # How to setup the bot on your own
 Comming soon!

+# How to get started as a streamer

+If you setup the bot on your own or I added your channel to my bot you need to do the following steps.
+1. Before you can import your emotes to the tracking list you need to run both commands or one of them at least : [!setbttvuserid](#setbttvuserid) or [!setffzuserid](#setffzuserid).
+2. Run [!refresh](#refresh).
+There should be a message in chat stating how many emotes got imported.
+3. Double check the tracking list of the emotes by typing [!trackedemotes](#trackedemotes) in chat which displays all emotes imported.
+4. You can run [!track](#track) if you want that your emotes usage should be tracked.
+5. Inform your viewer that they also can use some commands explained [here](#howtogetstartedasaviewer).

+# How to get started as a viewer

+If the streamer has set up the bot correctly you can also start to get some information about your top emotes used in this particular channel.
+1. You need to use [!track](#track) command.
+At this point the bot won't ignore your messages anymore and will start tracking your usage of the Twitch emotes.
+If you want to cancel this tracking just use [!untrack](#untrack).
+The bot will then ignore all your message in chat.
+You can however reactivate the tracking any time you want by running [!track](#track) again.
+2. To get the top three used Twitch emotes on the channel use [!mytopemotes](#mytopemotes) in chat.

 # Commands

 | Command          | Arguments                            | Output                                                                                        | Access            |